apollographql/apollo-server/docs/source/api/plugin/usage-reporting.md

 </td>
 <td>

 By default, all errors get reported to Apollo servers.
 You can specify a filter function to exclude specific errors from being reported by returning an explicit `null`, or you can mask certain details of the error by modifying it and returning the modified error.
 This function has type `(GraphQLError) => GraphQLError | null`.
+(Note that if this server is an Apollo Gateway, this will not affect errors from federated implementing services; to rewrite these errors, configure the [option of the same name in the inline trace plugin](./inline-trace/#rewriteerror) in the implementing service's Apollo Server).)
 </td>
 </tr>